 Probably because, as I have said before, this method relies on your browser to have a specific unpatched exploit that can be used to decode and execute the hidden code.

-Today, however, any exploits discovered in the modern browsers are patched almost immediately, and the update is applied automatically, often without user knowledge.
+Today, however, any exploits discovered in modern browsers are patched almost immediately, and the update is applied automatically, often without user knowledge.

 Keep the browser up to date and get Anti Virus software.